vercel/next.js/docs/advanced-features/open-telemetry.md

 ### Custom Exporters

-You can use custom OpenTelemetry initialization in order to specify a custom OpenTelemetry exporter.
+We recommend using OpenTelemetry Collector.
-We recommend using OpenTelemetry Collector for
+If that is not possible on your platform, you can use a custom OpenTelemetry exporter with [manual OpenTelemetry configuration](https://nextjs.org/docs/advanced-features/open-telemetry#manual-opentelemetry-configuration)

 ## Custom Spans